Alphonse243/Alphonse243/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+ 🔭 I’m currently working on CMS
-- 🌱 I’m currently learning ...
+ 🌱 I’m currently learning Django
-- 👯 I’m looking to collaborate on ...
+ 👯 I’m looking to collaborate on my CMS
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...